Activision Blizzard walkout organizers publicly reject Kotick's response

 “The solutions you proposed in that letter did not meaningfully address our requests,” the ABK Workers Alliance wrote.
 “You ignored our call for an end to mandatory arbitration.
 You did not commit to adopting inclusive recruitment and hiring practices.
 You made no comment on pay transparency.”

 The letter then goes in to dig into Kotick’s choice of hiring law firm WilmerHale to conduct an internal review of the company.
-The group commends the notion of hiring a third-party firm to perform an internal review, but rejects the choice of Wilmerhale, not just citing their public reputation, but also prior action taken by the company on behalf of Activision Blizzard.
+The group commends the notion of hiring a third-party firm to perform an internal review, but rejects the choice of WilmerHale, not just citing their public reputation, but also prior action taken by the company on behalf of Activision Blizzard.

 The group’s organizers argued that “WilmerHale’s pre-existing relationships with Activision Blizzard and its executives create an unacceptable conflict of interest,” specifically citing WilmerHale’s involvement in disputing the Diverse Candidate Search Policy proposed by the AFL-CIO Reserve Fund and UAW Retiree Medical Benefits Trust earlier in 2021.